Here’s why a lotus flower is the worst logo you could choose for your yoga business.

 I’ve experienced this personally so many times - a client will have hired someone from Fiverr, paid them £250 or so, they’ve got a logo and no colour palettes, positioning, visual guidance, tone guidance or understanding how to deploy anything they’ve been given, end up attracting totally the wrong crowd, get discouraged and downcast and then need to pay again to have their brand suite done properly, again.

 Branding, coaching or anything you spend like photography costs are literally costs of being in business.
 These things make you more money, categorically.
+Marketing your services is the one way you have of bringing revenue into your business, also.

 Properly designed branding can add up to 23% on your revenue without changing anything.
 I’ve personally had clients land magazine covers, sell out international yoga retreats and more after investing in their branding.
 I’ve doubled and doubled my own revenue again over the past 2 years.
 So my own experience has been significantly more than that 23%.